 Our assessments are suited for anyone who wants to prevent or manage rowing related injuries, increase their performance in the boat or on the ergo or set themselves up for a long and successful rowing career.

-Our physiotherapists Jodie Porter and Kate Dyball are Rowing Australia preferred providers and coached a number of years.
+Our physiotherapist Jodie Porter is a Rowing Australia preferred provider and coached a number of years.